 Every parrot, even within the same species, has his or her own personality.
 Some parrots are very bold and interactive, and some are subdued and shy.
 The more you work with your parrot, the more comfortable it will become and the more his or her own personality will emerge.
-An Amazon is probably not the best choice for a household with young children.
-Amazons need extra patience from their family members.
-They require a calm and confident owner who can handle the bird's strong personality.
+A hand-raised parakeet is an excellent first parrot for a responsible child.